Danuta Kobylińska-Walas

-Danuta Kobylińska-Walas (also Danuta Walas-Kobylińska, born 27 November 1931 in Kozietuły, Poland) was the first female sea captain.
-She is the first woman to successfully train for the profession of sailor and reach the position of Sea Captain.
+Danuta Kobylińska-Walas (also Danuta Walas-Kobylińska; 27 November 1931 – 21 June 2025) was the first female sea captain in Poland.
+She was the first Polish woman to successfully train for the profession of sailor and reach the position of Sea Captain.
 She studied at the Maritime University of Szczecin.
 Kobylińska-Walas was a nautical captain from 1962 and led among others MS Kopalnia Wujek, Kołobrzeg II, MS Toruń, MS Bieszczady, MS Powstaniec Wielkopolski, MS Budowlany, MS Uniwersytet Toruński, MS Jarosław, and MS Malbork.
-She is now retired and lives in Warsaw and Szczecin.
+She later retired and lived in Warsaw and Szczecin.
+Kobylińska-Walas died on 21 June 2025, at the age of 93.